Dung beetle: Ecology and behavior

 Most dung beetles search for dung using their sensitive sense of smell.
 Some smaller species simply attach themselves to the dung-producing animals to wait for dung.
 After capturing the dung, a dung beetle rolls it, following a straight line despite all obstacles.
 Sometimes, dung beetles try to steal the dung ball from another beetle, so the dung beetles have to move rapidly away from a dung pile once they have rolled their ball to prevent it from being stolen.
 The strength of dung beetles is well-known; male Onthophagus taurus can pull 1,141 times their own body weight, the equivalent of an average person pulling six double-decker buses full of people.
 The daily dung of one elephant can support 2,000,000 beetles.
 Some species of dung beetles can bury dung 250 times their own mass in one night.
-They are often attracted by the feces collected by burrowing owls.

 The nocturnal African dung beetle Scarabaeus satyrus is one of the few known invertebrate animals that navigate and orient themselves using the Milky Way.
 The African Scarabaeus zambesianus navigates by polarization patterns in moonlight, the first animal known to do so.
 Dung beetles can also navigate when only the Milky Way or clusters of bright stars are visible, making them the only insects known to orient themselves by the Milky Way.
-Research using 1 kg bolus of elephant dung found that a larger number exploit it during the night (13,700) than during the day (3,330).
+Research using 1 kg boluses of elephant dung found that a larger number exploit it during the night (13,700) than during the day (3,330).
 The eyes of dung beetles are superposition compound eyes typical of many scarabaeid beetles;